 What do I do?

-The spa is recognized as one of the Top 50 Spas in Canada, it is a Quality Assurance recognized spa by the Leading Spas of Canada, an Eminence Green Spa and has been featured in Alberta Venture Magazine as one of the “Best 25 Things in Alberta”.
+The spa has been recognized as one of the Top 50 Spas in Canada, Top 100 Spas 0f America and it is a Quality Assurance recognized spa by the Leading Spas of Canada (since 2011), an Eminence Green Spa and has been featured in Alberta Venture Magazine as one of the “Best 25 Things in Alberta”.
 It was a finalist for the 2012 Alberta Business Awards.
-I’ve been on the Board of Directors for the Spa Industry Association of Canada since 2012 and in 2014 I quite humbly accepted a nomination by the Grande Prairie Chamber of Commerce for for the Alberta Women Entrepreneur Awards; one of 33 Alberta women entrepreneurs recognized at the Celebration of Achievement Nominee Reception of the Alberta Women Entrepreneurs (AWE) in Edmonton, in 2014.
+I’ve been on the Board of Directors for the Spa Industry Association of Canada and in 2014 I quite humbly accepted a nomination by the Grande Prairie Chamber of Commerce for for the Alberta Women Entrepreneur Awards; one of 33 Alberta women entrepreneurs recognized at the Celebration of Achievement Nominee Reception of the Alberta Women Entrepreneurs (AWE) in Edmonton, in 2014.
+In 2015 the spa was nominated for Employer of Choice and Small Business of the Year (10-100 employees) for the Grande Prairie & District Chamber of Commerce.
+We were overjoyed and truly honoured to have been awarded Employer of Choice.

 I’m truly inspired and driven to discover the most that spa’ing for wellness and healthful living, has to offer.
 I travel regularly, visiting spas around the world to soak in as much of this wonderful experience as possible and I’m very excited to share those experiences with you right here…